RaspAP/raspap-docs/docs/defaults.md

 In this way, the user may modify RaspAP's baseline application settings without touching code.

 The exception to this is `hostapd.conf` which is managed by `includes/hostapd.php` and effectively rewritten depending on user input.
 This is due to the complexity of this configuration relative to other services managed by the project.
+For this reason, manual edits to this file will not be preserved.

 Baseline configurations for `dhcpcd`, `dnsmasq` (described below) and bridged AP configurations are contained here.